Updated 28th September 2020

 Enforcement & Debt

-Over the coming weeks, the Council will be contacting those with outstanding debt to re-connect, and work together to find a way for debts to be settled.
+The Council has now been contacting those with outstanding debt to re-connect, and work together to find a way for debts to be settled.

 Customers should not contact the Council directly, instead wait to be contacted.